 Instead of negotiating based on your needs, it might be best to focus on your qualification and the value you’ll bring to the company.

-Making it all about you is one of the worst salary negotiation mistakes you can make in the hospitality industry.
+Making it all about you is one of the worst salary negotiation mistakes you can make.

 Don’t just keep speaking about your personal expenses, family needs, your personal worth, profits because of you to your previous employer etc.